Diamondbacks vs. Phillies Player Props Betting Odds

 Bohm Stats

 - Alec Bohm has eight doubles, five home runs, 14 walks and 32 RBI (45 total hits).
-He has stolen two bases.
+He has swiped two bases.

 Bohm Recent Games